rongwen1/Roguelike-Mario-game-java/docs/REQ3/design rationale.md

 - wrench provides BREAKS_KOOPA_SHELL status/capability (also used in req6)
   - comparatively difficult to iterate items + capabilities
   - killing koopa is only allowed if this status exists
-- add another inheritance layer Emeny - share many of the same logic
+- add another inheritance layer Enemy - share many of the same logic
 - refactor AttackAction logic into DefeatAction - for reuse
 - refactor Goomba logic into Enemy - for reuse
 - Goomba.playTurn - HashMaps have no ordering, priority is useless